Data Protection Statement

 – personal details (name, place of residence, etc.)

 – copy of identity card or excerpt from commercial register

 The data collected by OrSuisse AG will only be used for the purpose of comprehensive customer service and the specific fulfillment of contracts, in particular

 – establishing contact with customers within the context of order processing.

 In addition, the company is entitled to also use the data for information purposes about other products.

 d) Transfer of Data to Third Parties, to Third Parties Abroad

 OrSuisse AG is also entitled to transfer personal data to third companies (contracted service providers) abroad in case this is advisable for the data processing described in this data protection statement.
+An transmission is currently being made to the European Union, Great Britain, and California, USA.
 These third companies are obliged to protect data to the same extent as OrSuisse AG itself.
 If the level of data protection in a country does not correspond to the Swiss or EU standard, OrSuisse AG will contractually ensure that the protection of personal data corresponds to that in Switzerland or the EU standard at all times.
 This will be ensured by one or more of the following measures:

 – by establishment of EU Model Clauses with the contracted service providers, cf. https://ec.europa.eu/info/law/law-topic/data-protection/data-transfers-outside-eu/model-contracts- transfer-personal-data-third-countries_de;